Browser Cookies

 • Avoid wearing long scarves or pants that are too long

-• All skaters should wear waterproof mitts or gloves to keep hands warm and protected (NO hockey gloves)
+• All skaters should wear waterproof mittens or gloves to keep their hands warm and protected (NO hockey gloves)

 • No elbow pads, knee pads, or hockey gear